-EnerSys has filed a Conflict Minerals Report as Exhibit 1.02 to this specialized disclosure report.
+EnerSys has filed a Conflict Minerals Report as Exhibit 1.01 to this specialized disclosure report, incorporated herein by reference.
 The Conflict Minerals Report is also available at www.enersys.com under the Investor Relations tab.
 The website and the information accessible through it are not incorporated into this specialized disclosure report.